helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

             <li><strong>You did not install my mod correctly</strong>.
 Either you get errors when installing the “Default Installation” option, or you did not install DarthTyren's PartySwap mod first before installing the “PartySwap Compatible” option of my mod.</li>
             <li><strong>You have a <code class="inline-code">holorec.dlg</code> file in the Override folder</strong>, either from a mod you are using or a mod you previously used.
 If there is a <code class="inline-code">holorec.dlg</code> in your Override folder, delete it.</li>
             <li><strong>You may have some leftover Steam Workshop folders in your Steam directory</strong> that overrides the portion where Handmaiden is supposed to join your party.
 To solve this, go to the Steam Workshop folder in your Steam directory (/\Steam\SteamApps\Workshop\), and delete all the sub-folders in the Steam Workshop folder.</li>
-            <li>Similar to the above, <strong>you may have some leftover files from a mod you used in your previous playthrough</strong> in your <cite>KotOR 2</cite> game directory that interferes the portion where Handmaiden is supposed to join your party.
-The best way to solve this is to uninstall your game, delete your <cite>KotOR 2</cite> game folder entirely, and then re-install the game and the mods you want to use.</li>
+            <li>Similar to the above, <strong>you may have some leftover files from a mod you used in your previous playthrough</strong> in your {% cite "KotOR 2" %} game directory that interferes the portion where Handmaiden is supposed to join your party.
+The best way to solve this is to uninstall your game, delete your {% cite "KotOR 2" %} game folder entirely, and then re-install the game and the mods you want to use.</li>
         </ul>
     </div>
 </details>